Riverside Wildfire Lawyers

 Wildfires in California are often triggered by natural causes, with lightning and lava being among the most destructive.
 These unpredictable events can rapidly escalate into large-scale disasters, especially in fire-prone areas.
 Lightning strikes, particularly dry lightning, can ignite dry vegetation, while lava flows can cause extensive damage to both land and property.
 Understanding these natural causes is crucial when navigating the aftermath and determining liability for the damage.

 The August Complex of 2020 was California’s first gigafire and its largest wildfire, ignited by lightning and burning 1,032,648 acres.
 That year marked a record-breaking fire season, with wildland blazes consuming over 4 million acres, which is more than double the previous record.
-The wildfire began as smaller fires that merged into one massive blaze, making 2020 significant as five of the six largest wildfires in California’s history occurred that year. - Other Natural Cause: Lava — In addition to lightning, lava has also caused significant devastation, such as the Lava Fire near Mount Shasta.
+The wildfire began as smaller fires that merged into one massive blaze, making 2020 significant as five of the six largest wildfires in California’s history occurred that year. - Other Natural Causes, Such As Lava — In addition to lightning, lava has also caused significant devastation, such as the Lava Fire near Mount Shasta.
 On June 25, 2021, this wildfire rapidly consumed 26,409 acres, destroying 23 buildings, including 14 homes.

 Free Consultation